stekug/traveltheworld/README.md

 - **`CSS Modules`**
 - **`...`**

-It is a simple movie finder and a private movie reminder/watched film storage application.

 ## 🚀 Getting Started

 This project uses **React** and **Vite**.
 Below is a brief explanation on how to use the project.